AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 * **Crop**

-  Select Crop to crop an image.
+  To clip out part of an image, select Crop.
 Use your mouse to crop the image.

 * **Rotate**